thoughtbot/maintaining-open-source-projects/book/02-community.md

 ### Expectations and guilt

-Maintaining an open source project can provoke some negative feelings that have proven to be a significant weight on many maintainers' shoulders.
+Maintaining an open source project can provoke some negative feelings that have proven to be a significant weight on some maintainers' shoulders.
 This can be so hard to deal with that it may leads to burnout and ultimately the abandonment of the project.
-Here are a few examples:
+Some examples follow:

 * [GitHub meta-issue to “help open-source maintainers stay sane”](https://github.com/isaacs/github/issues/167)